junaidhamzae/codereap/README.md

 > Harvest the living, reap the dead.

-CodeReap is a command-line tool that scans your codebase, builds a dependency graph, and identifies orphan files that are no longer referenced by any other part of your project.
+CodeReap is a command‑line tool that helps you find dead (or “orphan”) files and directories in JavaScript/TypeScript projects.
+It scans your source tree, builds a dependency graph from your import/require statements, and determines which files are reachable from your project’s entry points.
+Anything not reachable is marked as an orphan, so you can confidently delete it and keep your repo lean.

+---

+## Why use CodeReap?

+Modern codebases accumulate unused components, pages and modules over time.
+Those unused files bloat your repository and slow down refactoring.
+CodeReap acts like a grim reaper for your codebase — it identifies and reports the files or folders that nothing else imports.
+This helps you:

+- keep projects tidy and maintainable,
+- reduce bundle sizes by removing unused code,
+- catch mistaken imports or misconfigured aliases.

+---

-## What it does
+## How it works

-1.  **Scans**: Recursively scans your project for source files (`.js`, `.ts`, `.jsx`, `.tsx`, `.json`, `.css`, `.scss`).
+- **Scan** – Recursively scans your project for source files (`.js`, `.ts`, `.jsx`, `.tsx`, `.json`, `.css`, `.scss` by default).
+You can customise the set of extensions to include.
-2.  **Parses**: Uses AST (Abstract Syntax Tree) parsing to identify all `import` and `export` statements.
-3.  **Graphs**: Builds a directed graph of all dependencies between your files.
-4.  **Reports & Prunes**: Identifies orphan files based on reachability from project entrypoints.
-Any file not reachable from an entrypoint is marked as orphan.

-## Why the name works

-Like a grim reaper for your codebase, CodeReap helps you identify and remove the dead code that's bloating your project.
+- **Parse** – JavaScript/TypeScript files are parsed with Babel to collect `import`, `require` and dynamic `import()` statements.
+Other file types are still represented as nodes.
+- **Resolve** – Imports are resolved using relative paths, `baseUrl`/`paths` mappings from `tsconfig.json` or `jsconfig.json`, custom alias patterns and an optional `importRoot`.
+Node.js resolution is used as a last resort.
+- **Graph** – A directed graph is built where each file is a node and edges represent dependencies.
+- **Entrypoints** – Entrypoints are inferred from your `package.json` (`main`, `module`, `bin`) and script commands (`node`, `nodemon`, `pm2 start`, `ts-node`, `tsx`, `babel-node`, or plain file references).
+When `rootDir` and `outDir` are defined, compiled JavaScript is mapped back to its TypeScript source.
+- **Prune (reachability)** – From entrypoints, the graph is traversed to find all live files.
+Files that are not reachable are marked as orphans.
+- **Report** – Results can be written to JSON or CSV.
+File reports include the path, an existence flag, in‑degree (incoming edges, informational) and whether it is an orphan.
+Directory reports aggregate counts and whether a directory is orphan.

+---

 ## Installation